zhehaowang/zhehao.me/book-notes/linux-programming-interface/readme.md

 A **session** is a collection of process groups (jobs).
 Sessions usually have an associated controlling terminal.
-At any point in time, one process group in a session is the foreground process group ( foreground job), which may read input from the terminal and send output to it.
+At any point in time, one process group in a session is the foreground process group (foreground job), which may read input from the terminal and send output to it.
 A session can have any number of background jobs.

 ### Process memory layout

 * Text segment, program code, sharable between many processes running the same program (i.e. mapped into the virtual memory address space of all such processes), read-only
-_how does runtime code patching work then?_
+_how does runtime code patching work then?
+Probably private filename mmap, then the text segment would need to be duplicated anyway?_
 * (User) initialized data segment.
 Global and static variables (including local static) that are explicitly initialized.
 Values of those vars are read from the executable file when the program is loaded into memory.
 * Uninitialized data segment (bss, block started by symbol; zero-initialized segment).
 Global and static variables (including local static) that are not explicitly initialized.
 Initialized to 0 before program starts.
   * Reason for separating this from initialized data is these need not be stored in the program.
 Just storing their location and size in the program is enough, and the area gets allocated by the program loader at runtime.